How to compare home insurance coverage side by side

 There are many exclusions on a home insurance policy.
 Some exclusions can't be added and are never really covered:

 - Flooding - Flood insurance always needs to be purchased as a separate policy.
 About 80% of flood claims from FEMA happen in a high risk flood zone and 20% of flood claims come from a medium/low risk flood zone.
 Check your own flood zone risk in my free risk report.
 If you need flood insurance, make sure you also evaluate private flood insurance.
 Cost can vary widely based on your flood risk zone.

 - Sewer Back-Up/Sump Pump or Water Backup - A common gotcha in a home insurance policy.
 If the water backs up in the sink or toilet and overflows, damaging your property, you are out of luck... unless you buy this optional add-on.
 Expect it to cost ~$10/mo extra for $10,000 in coverage.

 - Lateral Lines Coverage or Service Line Coverage - This covers the service lines between the street and your home.
 Let's say a tree root grows through sewer line located on the property.
 You have to dig up the line and replace it at a cost of $6,500.
-This add-on will cover this and it is super cheap at around $3/mo.
+This add-on will cover this and it is very affordable at around $3/mo.

 - Mold - Usually excluded and can be purchased as an add-on, but very expensive.
 Mold tends to do a lot of damage if left unfound as it can get into the structure and foundation of a home.
 Often hard to justify this purchase, but an extra reason to check for leaks often and early!
 (Fun fact: some states, like NJ, require $10,000 in basic fungi, mold, rot coverage)